vtsykun/packeton/README.md

 }
 ```

-### Create admin user.
+### Create admin and maintainer users.

-Only admin user can submit a new package and create the new customer users.
+Only admin and maintainer user can submit a new package.
+Only admin user can create the new customer users.
-You can create admin user via console using fos user bundle commands.
+You can create an user and then promote to admin or maintainer via console using fos user bundle commands.

 ```
 php bin/console fos:user:create